Pregnant patients exhibit various unique characteristics that first responders must account for during treatment.

 Additionally, life-threatening conditions including eclampsia, preeclampsia and pulmonary edema can result in pregnancy-specific hypoxic respiratory failure when not addressed correctly.

-Identifying and addressing difficult airways factors is sometimes challenging, but many first responders find success using the 3-3-2 rule, which involves three simple assessments for predicting intubation difficulty.
+Identifying and addressing difficult airway factors is sometimes challenging, but many first responders find success using the 3-3-2 rule, which involves three simple assessments for predicting intubation difficulty.

 Although most responders are aware that pregnant patients have more difficult airways to work with than nonpregnant patients, practicing this method with your team will help them become more familiar with identifying difficult airway features and making treatment decisions accordingly when treating pregnant patients.